Most individuals, including minor children, need to pay a non-refundable, non-transferrable visa application fee.

 - Cash at CITIC Bank

 Before visiting the bank, make sure to print the applicable U.S. visa fee collection slip by logging into your profile.
 You need to carry your passport and the printed deposit slip to the bank when paying the fee.
-You must print a separate unique slip for each person in a family or a group.
+You must print a unique slip for each person in a family or a group.
 Therefore, you can’t print multiple copies of the same deposit slip or copy them.

 - Smart Counter at CITIC Bank